EricLam3141/3120-html-css-tutorial/README.md

 ### HTML and CSS Experience

-A.) ITSC 3155 - Software engineering
+A.) ITSC 3155 - Software engineering, github link for projects: https://github.com/Bug-Busters-UNCC-ITSC3155

 B.) Personal side projects :
     - Weather app using openweathermap.org as an api to source weather conditions for areas